ethanuppal/docker-spade/README.md

 Please install [buildx](https://github.com/docker/buildx), the new build system for Docker, if you don't have it already (the old one is deprecated).
 Also, make sure to use the official Docker daemon.
+You can, however, use `podman` to download and run the built images.

 ## Install